-Here is an Appreciation of The Moon is a Harsh Mistress, Robert Heinlein’s 1966 Hugo-winning novel, widely considered to be his masterpiece, and a bestseller that popularized the libertarian slogan TANSTAAFL (“There Ain’t No Such Thing as a Free Lunch”) as a rallying cry in a story that persuasively imagines a future American-Revolution-style revolt for liberty on the moon.
+Here is an Appreciation of The Moon is a Harsh Mistress, Robert Heinlein’s 1966 Hugo-winning novel, a bestseller that popularized the libertarian slogan TANSTAAFL (“There Ain’t No Such Thing as a Free Lunch”) as a rallying cry in a story imagining an American-Revolution-style revolt for liberty on the moon.

 A big part of its influence came from its portrayal of Luna as a society without government.
 To be precise, Luna had political authorities — the Warden and his enforcers — but the “Loonies” never saw them as legitimate and wouldn’t have dreamed of going to them for protection of their legal rights or any other governmental services.
 They were endured, in the spirit voiced by the novel’s viewpoint character, Manuel Garcia O’Kelly-Davis: “I do business with law of gravity too.”

 But the actual legal order by which Loonies lives was the product of self-help.
 Law was enforced by the people themselves — in extreme cases, by throwing offenders out the nearest airlock.
 Disputes were resolved by judges paid by both parties to the dispute; in one key incident we see O’Kelly-Davis taking on such a job, when a tourist from Earth is in danger of being put to death for touching a Loonie girl without her consent.